zkwinkle/uwgpu/crates/web-server/README.md

 ## TODOs

+- [ ] Explain compatible browsers in home page.
+- [ ] Add estimated time for full suite.
+- [ ] Add notification or msg at the top of execution log to let user know when microbenchmarks finished.
+- [ ] Figure out why errors in WASM don't get caught (trying to run tests on Firefox for example).
 - [ ] (optional) make benchmarks take count and warmup count as params
 - [ ] (optional) make web benchmarks take longer
 - [ ] CSV download.